 Even so, the biomass content of Giant Miscanthus is enticing other potential users.
-Its biggest current Iowa market is bedding for poultry growers, Heaton said.
+Its biggest current Iowa market is bedding for poultry growers, Heaton says.
 Construction companies in Iowa and Wisconsin use Giant Miscanthus straw to hold soil in place during road and work site projects.

-Heaton estimated 15,000 to 20,000 acres of Giant Miscanthus already have found markets in hot spots such as Georgia, Illinois, Iowa, Maryland, Mississippi, Missouri, North Carolina, Ohio, Pennsylvania and Wisconsin.
+Heaton estimates 15,000 to 20,000 acres of Giant Miscanthus already have found markets in hot spots such as Georgia, Illinois, Iowa, Maryland, Mississippi, Missouri, North Carolina, Ohio, Pennsylvania and Wisconsin.
 She advises interested farmers to keep their antennae up.

 THE NON-GMO ROUTE

 It didn't take much to convince Gary Hughes to plant non-GMO soybeans for the Japanese tofu market.

 Specialty crops are Hughes' thing.
 The Rosendale, Missouri, corn and soybean producer has long planted his 2,500 acres to both waxy corn and non-GMO soybeans.
 Five years ago, when a company named Lathrop Feed and Grain (now Lathrop FSG) told him he could get a premium on the variety of non-GMO soybeans he was already planting, it was kind of a no-brainer.
 "It all comes down to profit," Hughes says.